-Established under the umbrella of the Environment Act 2021, biodiversity net gain (BNG) poses benefits to help the standard of the natural world in a significant percentage of development projects going forward.
-Brought in as a method of effectively reversing the effects of developments and other causes of harm to the environment, the concept of BNG focuses on the intention of increasing the state of biodiversity by a minimum of 10%.
+Established under the umbrella of the Environment Act 2021, biodiversity net gain (BNG) poses benefits to help the standard of the natural world in a measurable way across significant percentage of development projects going forward.
+Brought in as a method of effectively reversing the effects of developments and other causes of harm to the natural environment, the concept of BNG is a biodiversity offsetting scheme where conservation activities compensate for losses to biodiversity, focusing on the intention of increasing the state of biodiversity by a minimum of 10%.
 In the case of Warwickshire, however, the council enforce an increase of 20%.

 The government initiated a two-year transition period as a way of giving both developers and local councils across England a chance to become accustomed to the planning policy before the national rollout.
-Even so, many local planning authorities opted to enforce BNG immediately as if it was already a universal rule for all current developments.
+Even so, the local planning authority in many areas opted to enforce BNG immediately as if it was already a universal rule for all current developments.
 Warwickshire County Council is one of numerous examples, and any developers staging a project in the area will need to bear in mind the implications of biodiversity net gain or chance facing issues with gaining planning permission.

 Warwickshire Policies that Relate to Biodiversity Net Gain

-One of the first areas of England to require consideration of biodiversity net gain in land developments, Warwickshire County Council even began staging planning projects with BNG integration prior to the planning policy becoming a part of UK law in November 2021.
+One of the first areas of England to require consideration of biodiversity net gain in land developments, Warwickshire County and District Council even began staging planning projects with BNG integration prior to the policy requirement becoming a part of UK law in November 2021.

 Natural England state that Warwickshire County Council were one of six pioneer local planning authorities to trial biodiversity net gain in developments dating as far back as 2019.
-Due to this, it came as no surprise to see Warwickshire County Council insisting that developers provide evidence that the policy has been considered during applicable projects in the area.
+Due to this, it came as no surprise to see Warwickshire’s local planning authority insisting that developers support sustainable development and provide evidence that the policy has been considered during applicable projects in the area.